Home Health Star Ratings

 9. Acute Care Hospitalization

-*This measure will be removed beginning with the April 2018 Home Health Compare refresh.
+*This measure was removed beginning with the April 2018 Home Health Compare refresh.

 (Background information on the quality measures themselves is available via the “Home Health Quality Measures” link in the Useful Links section below.)